Committees

 -

-Committee chair should send the list of awardees to APS to be published on the award webpage.
+Committee chair will send the list of awardees to APS to be published on the award webpage.

 -

-Committee chair should contact session chairs before the APS March Meeting to encourage the announcement of these awards while introducing awardees before their talks.
+Committee chair will contact session chairs before the APS March Meeting to encourage the announcement of the travel awards while introducing awardees before their talks.

 Award for Outstanding Doctoral Thesis Research in Biological Physics: